 Because removing a tree is a dangerous job, it’s important to have quality PPE and equipment like saws, hearing protection, etc. Luckily, Husqvarna has partnered with us, J.L.
 Matthews, to provide you exactly what you need to assure yourself, your tree and your surroundings are safe.
-Check out some of our packages for these kinds of jobs here.
+Check out some of our Husqvarna collection and arborist tools collection for these kinds of jobs.

 On a final note, if you find yourself hesitant when beginning the process to cut down your infected/ infested tree, call an ISA Certified Arborist for the job.
 No matter how hands-on you may be, nothing says quality (and safety) like hiring a professional.